leonardr/In-Dialogue/README.md

 $ wget http://www.gutenberg.org/ebooks/730.txt.utf-8 -O raw/730.txt.utf-8
 $ ./0-extract-dialogue.py

-And this command combines the text of "A Christmas Carol" with dialogue from "Oliver Twist":
+Then, this command prints the text of "A Christmas Carol", with all the dialogue replaced with dialogue from "Oliver Twist":

 $ ./1-generate-book.py "A Christmas Twist" 46 730